One of the most iconic and important types of rail signs, platform signs are the final vital link in the station wayfinding chain.

 Sizes and finishes can be standard or bespoke and as few or as many can be ordered for supply only or supply and install.

-Friezes are both functional and aesthetic products.
+Friezes are both functional and aesthetic products, typically mounted just above head height on platforms, around ticket halls and other parts of the station.
 Used in a station setting as part of their services management system, they are used to conceal cables, which need to be easily (but not too easily) accessible.
 However, friezes can also provide an opportunity to display your branding and become part of the wayfinding journey for commuters as they are usually ideally placed in the line of vision.

 Our technical team can advise on suitable materials and design to help you make the best choices when it comes to friezes.